-That’s all the time my best friend and I had recently when we were planning a girls weekend.
-It was neither of our first time in the city.
-We had both seen a lot of the highlights already, so we decided to focus on what we love most: food.
+We both love it here and since it was neither of our first time there and we had both already seen a lot of the highlights we decided to focus on what we love most: food.

 There were so many cute cafes to choose from that we started each morning with coffee and then breakfast in different places.
 I think Condesa is one of the best places to stay in Mexico City.